shettyprithvi/Toxic-comment-classification-deep-learning/README.md

 # Toxic_comment_classification
 ## Classification of toxic comments

+**Disclaimer : Please keep in mind that the comments mind be really racist and toxic.
+But it's strictly used for the purpose of academic studies and comparison.**

 ## Abstract:

 NLP at its core deals with classification of text, which entails training a model to